jmrile25/Latin-101/reading1.md

 (4) What is the antecedent of hic?
 The antecedent of hic is Hercules. ❌ The antecedent of hic is Antaeum.
 (5) What case is armis?
-Armis is in the Genitive case.❌
+Armis is in the Genitive case.❌ Armis is Dative plural.
 (6) Explain the construction cum eo?
 The construction cum eo is a cum plus a noun in the ablative case construction, which translates to with.
 Is also a masculine pronoun in the ablative case.✅
 (7) Fully identify the form of fulmen.
 What function is it playing in the sentence?
 What type of sentence structure do we find in this sentence?